 California’s oldest seaside resort town has lots to offer in the spring and summertime.
 Wednesday Nights June through August, Capitola Beach holds Twilight Concerts that provide a perfect night of free music and dancing.
 They also offer free movies on four Fridays throughout the summer: August 21st and 28th as well as September 4th and 11th.
 Capitola also offers free weekend and holiday shuttle, which takes visitors from the parking lot to Capitola Village!

 3. Year-Round Events

 Have you ever watched sailboat races at sunset?
 Every week from March 11th through October 28th, the Santa Cruz Harbor hosts the ever popular Wednesday Night Sailboat Races.
 Have a picnic on beach blanket and enjoy the beauty of the sailboats, sunset and sea.
 More year round events are accessible on the Visit Santa Cruz County website.

 4. Tour the Historic and Eclectic

 A variety of free walking tours bring to life the history of Capitola, the logging days of Boulder Creek, the Victorian homes and public murals of Watsonville, the outdoor art and historical architecture of Santa Cruz, and more.
 Visit the Jack O’Neill Mural near the Santa Cruz Wharf entrance and see the original site of the O’Neill Surf Shop, a California Historical Point of Interest.
+Nearby, a new plaque pays tribute to the Santa Cruz Surf Club.
 Adjacent to this 55-foot-long mural is the Jack O’Neill Restaurant and Lounge located in the Santa Cruz Dream Inn, where you can find photos and memorabilia from the O’Neill legacy.